spatialos/gdk-for-unity/docs/content/workers/api-worker-system.md

 }
 ```

-### GameObject: How to access the WorkerSystem in the GameObject and MonoBehaviour workflow
+### GameObject: How to access the WorkerSystem in the MonoBehaviour workflow

 **Example**